collegevine/lightMLFlow/README.md

 -   `lightMLFlow` is significantly more lightweight than `mlflow`.
 It doesn’t depend on `httpuv`, `reticulate`, or `swagger`, and has a more minimal footprint in general.
--   `lightMLFlow` uses `aws.s3` to put and save objects to and from S3, which means you don’t need to have a `boto3` install on your machine running your `MLFlow` code.
+-   `lightMLFlow` uses `paws` to put and save objects to and from S3, which means you don’t need to have a `boto3` install on your machine running your `MLFlow` code.
 This is an essential change, as it means that `lightMLFlow` does not require *any* Python infrastructure, as